-Experiencing Piano consists of a one-year curriculum of Group Piano and private instruction for beginning piano students ages 6-9 followed by a second year of private instruction only.
+Experiencing Piano consists of a one-year curriculum of Group Piano for beginning piano students ages 5-7 followed by a second year of private instruction only.
 Through the combination of group and individual piano instruction, students learn the fundamentals of music reading and music-making at the piano.
 The primary goals of the program are to develop creative thinking skills and basic musicianship.
 Tools used are improvisation, ear training, rhythm training, creative movement and ensemble playing.
 Experiencing Piano serves as a teaching internship and observation opportunity for college students enrolled in Piano Pedagogy.

 Tuition & Payment